jcwang587/math-modeling/docs/04_dfba.md

 - $G$ is the glucose concentration in the reactor [mM or g/L].
 - $G_{f}$ is the feed (inlet) glucose concentration.
 - $nu_{G}$ is the specific uptake rate of glucose [mM g^{-1} h^{-1}], which can also be predicted by the metabolic model.

+### 3. Ethanol Balance

+Unlike glucose, sucrose, and fructose, **ethanol is produced** by the cells (rather than consumed).
+Hence, in a typical CSTR:

+where:

+- EEE is the ethanol concentration in the reactor.
+- EfE_fEf is the feed ethanol concentration (commonly zero if ethanol is not fed).
+- vEv_EvE is the specific production rate of ethanol determined by the metabolic model.

+Because ethanol is formed as a metabolic by-product, vEv_EvE is typically a positive term, signifying net production.

+### 4. Oxygen Balance

+Oxygen transfer in a CSTR is more complex, as oxygen is often supplied via sparging or agitation to promote gas–liquid mass transfer.
+The basic form of the oxygen balance can still be written similarly:

+dOdt  =  D (Of−O)  +  kLa (Ogas−O)  −  vO X,\frac{dO}{dt} \;=\; D \,\bigl(O_f - O\bigr)\;+\; k_L a\,\bigl(O_{\text{gas}} - O\bigr)\;-\; v_O \,X,dtdO=D(Of−O)+kLa(Ogas−O)−vOX,

+where:

+- OOO is the dissolved oxygen concentration in the liquid phase.
+- OfO_fOf is the feed concentration of dissolved oxygen (which may be zero if the feed is not pre-saturated).
+- kLak_L akLa is the volumetric mass transfer coefficient, and (Ogas−O)\bigl(O_{\text{gas}} - O\bigr)(Ogas−O) represents the driving force for oxygen transfer from the gas phase into the liquid.
+- vOv_OvO is the specific consumption rate of oxygen by the cells.

+In practice, the oxygen concentration depends on both the rate of cellular consumption and the efficiency of mass transfer.
+Thus, for highly active cultures, oxygen can become rate-limiting if it is not supplied at a sufficiently high transfer rate.